 As an EMS auditor, Mr. Doan has been helping clients with ISO 14000 environmental management systems gap analysis and implementation since 1995.

-Doug Doerr, PE, is a Senior Vice President of SCS Engineers and the Business Unit Director of our Central region.
-He is a degreed and licensed civil engineer with a BS from the University of Nebraska-Lincoln and an MBA from the University of Kansas.
-Doug has more than 30 years of professional consulting experience and is one of the founding principals of Aquaterra Environmental Solutions, Inc., which merged with SCS on March 1, 2013.
+Doug Doerr, PE, is SCS Engineers’ Chief Executive Officer (CEO) as of January 1, 2024.
+He previously served as a Senior Vice President and the Business Unit Director of SCS Engineers’ Central region.
+Doug has more than 30 years of professional consulting experience and is one of the founding principals of Aquaterra Environmental Solutions, Inc., which merged with SCS Engineers in 2013.
 His technical expertise lies in the solid waste management arena and includes all facets of design, permitting, compliance, and economic/financial studies.
 He has also been involved with many other projects, including air permitting and compliance, traditional civil engineering, alternative energy planning and implementation, and environmental investigation and remediation.
 His Business Unit has been active in several recent strategic initiatives, including leachate and industrial wastewater treatment and carbon sequestration using underground storage.
-He currently sits on SCSs Board of Directors.
-Recently he also served as the initial Chair of the Officer Nomination Committee and currently serves on the Employee Engagement Committee.
+Doug is a degreed and licensed civil engineer with a BS from the University of Nebraska-Lincoln and an MBA from the University of Kansas.

-He is a degreed and licensed civil engineer with a BS from the University of Nebraska-Lincoln and an MBA from the University of Kansas.
-He has more than 30 years of professional consulting experience and is one of the founding principals of Aquaterra Environmental Solutions, Inc., which merged with SCS on March 1, 2013.
+• Doug Doerr, PE, is SCS Engineers’ CEO as of January 1, 2024.
+He previously served as a Senior Vice President and the Business Unit Director of SCS Engineers’ Central region.
+Doug has more than 30 years of professional consulting experience and is one of the founding principals of Aquaterra Environmental Solutions, Inc., which merged with SCS Engineers in 2013.
 His technical expertise lies in the solid waste management arena and includes all facets of design, permitting, compliance, and economic/financial studies.
 He has also been involved with many other projects, including air permitting and compliance, traditional civil engineering, alternative energy planning and implementation, and environmental investigation and remediation.
 His Business Unit has been active in several recent strategic initiatives, including leachate and industrial wastewater treatment and carbon sequestration using underground storage.
-He currently sits on SCSs Board of Directors.
-Recently he also served as the initial Chair of the Officer Nomination Committee and currently serves on the Employee Engagement Committee.
+Doug is a degreed and licensed civil engineer with a BS from the University of Nebraska-Lincoln and an MBA from the University of Kansas.

 Practice Areas